 If you’re considering accounting, you’ll have come across ACCA, the Association of Chartered Certified Accountants.
-The ACCA is the world’s leading global body for professional accountants, with almost 190,000 members and 480,000 students across 178 countries.
+The ACCA is the world’s leading global body for professional accountants, with almost 227,000 members and 554,000 students worldwide.

 Several qualifications are available but the most popular is the ACCA qualification, which earns you Certified Chartered Accountant status and ACCA membership.